-In this Mightycause Guide article, we’re going to go over the nuts-and-bolts of how to use your page, best practices, and how to use your page to make your campaign successful.
+In this support article, we’re going to go over the nuts-and-bolts of how to create a fundraising page, use your page, and how to make your campaign successful.

 Organization Page Best Practices